rlfmendes/edge-gitops/README.md

 ## Check your Fleet

-> flt is the fleet CLI provided by the Platform Team
+> flt is the fleet CLI provided by Retail Edge / Pilot-in-a-Box

 ```bash